elebumm/RedditVideoMakerBot/results/README.md

 YYYY-MM-DD HH:MM:SS

-you can get the uploaded_at time by running the first_time.py script and using the print output. uploaded : false has been added to the videos.py payload so should be uploaded : false by defualt.
+you can get the uploaded_at time by running the `first_time.py` script and using the print output. uploaded : false has been added to the videos.py payload so should be uploaded : false by defualt.

+# first_time.py

+-   outputs the time for `uploaded_at`.
+This only needs to be done once.
+-   adds `uploaded : false ` to all objects in `videos.json`

 [Link to the docs](https://developers.google.com/youtube/v3/guides/uploading_a_video) I used to get this working.